miguelpinia/miguelpinia/README.md

 # Hi, I'm Miguel 👋 💻

-- 🔭 I’m currently working on concurrent/distributed systems, and I'm doing a PhD in Computer Science.
+- 🔭PhD Candidate in Computer Science and Engineering @ UNAM.
+My topic areas are: Concurrent/Distributed Computing, Software Engineering and Databases.
 - 🌱 Software engineer who is passionate about the development of new technologies to connect people and build community.
 - 💬 Actually I'm working with the following technologies:
-  - C++/Boost/Google Test 💀
+  - Clojure 💻
+  - C++ 🧑‍🎓
+  - Java ☕
   - Javascript/Nodejs/Reactjs 👻
-- 😄 I enjoy work with the following languages when I have the opportunity:
-  - Clojure
-  - Python
-  - emacs-lisp
-  - Java (?)

 ### The number of the beast: rw-rw-rw-